MicrosoftDocs/azure-docs/articles/connectors/connectors-create-api-ftp.md

      ![Screenshot shows Standard workflow designer, FTP managed connector action, and connection profile.](./media/connectors-create-api-ftp/ftp-action-connection-azure-standard.png)

-1. After the **Get file metadata** action information box appears, complete the following steps:
+1. After the action information box appears, complete the following steps:

    1. Click in the **File** box so that the dynamic content list appears.